Mascara: History

 Years later, in 1957, Rubinstein created a formula that evolved mascara from a hard cake into a lotion-based cream.
 She packaged the new mascara in a tube to be sold with a brush.
 For use, the cream was squeezed onto the brush and applied to lashes.
 Although still messy, it was a step towards the modern mascara product.

 Refill tube with Max Factor Mascara Wand cream, 1961, for containers with a grooved rod.

 Soon, a grooved rod was patented.
 This device picked up the same amount of mascara for each use.
 Then the grooved rod was altered to the brush similar to the ones used today.
 The change in applicator led to mascara being even easier to use, and its popularity increased.

-Mascara is now trending towards multi-functional usage, with many mascaras including lash-boosting serums, botanicals, and pro-vitamin-enriched formulas.
-Korean technology is at the forefront of the development, and a number of brands use tubing formulas to coat the lash.
+Some mascara formulations include conditioning ingredients such as panthenol and other hair-care additives.
+Tubing mascaras use film-forming polymers that create a coating around individual lashes.